Simulation of a Heterogeneous Quantum Network: Physical Layer Device Models

 \subsection{Ytterbium (\yb) Atom Memory}

-Our \yb\ memory is composed of $^{171}$\yb\ atoms where each qubit is represented by the nuclear spin of an atom $(\ket{\downarrow}, \ket{\uparrow})$. \yb\ atoms are of particular interest because they have metastable ``clock" states with a 20-second lifetime and have a transition that emits 1389~nm wavelength photons that meet the telecom E-Band.
-We model our \yb\ device based on Covey et al.~\cite{covey}.
-We are seeking to model time-bin entanglement generation.
-To do this, we extract a series of timing and efficiency parameters of device control operations, and track the atomic state of each qubit.
+Our \yb\ memory is composed of $^{171}$\yb\ atoms where each qubit is represented by the nuclear spin of an atom $(\ket{\downarrow}, \ket{\uparrow})$. \yb\ atoms are of particular interest because they have metastable ``clock" states with a 20-second lifetime and have a transition that emits 1389~nm wavelength photons in the telecom E-Band.
+We model our \yb\ device based on work by Li et al.~\cite{covey}.
+To model time-bin entanglement generation, we extract a series of timing and efficiency parameters of device control operations, and track the atomic state of each qubit.
 The atomic state keeps track of whether the atom is still trapped in the node (trapped atoms can be lost and re-trapping requires time), and the quantum state of the atom.
 Tracking timing, efficiency, and qubit states is essential towards understanding entanglement rate and fidelity, and thus the viability of heterogeneous quantum networks for a given set of device parameters.
 We identify a total number of \textbf{24 parameters} for our \yb\ model, spread across entanglement generation, swapping, and readout operations.